okd-project/okd-operator-pipeline/README.md

 quay.io/okd/go-bundle-tools:v1.1.0
 ```

-This image is referneced in all the tasks. **NB** change these references when you create your own image.
+This image is referrenced in all the tasks. **NB** change these references when you create your own image.

 The dockerfile includes the base ubi image with all the relevant tools to compile and build the bundles.
 The versions of most components have been updated to use the latest (please update and re-create as needed)